flenniken/statictea/docs/runFunction.rst

 * type: FunctionPtr_ -- Signature of a statictea function.
 * type: FunResultKind_ -- The kind of a FunResult object, either a value or warning.
 * type: FunResult_ -- Contains the result of calling a function, either a value or a warning.
-* newFunResultWarn_ -- Return a new FunResult object containing a warning, the index of the problem parameter, and the two optional strings that go with the warning.
+* newFunResultWarn_ -- Return a new FunResult object.
 * newFunResult_ -- Return a new FunResult object containing a value.
 * `==`_ -- Compare two FunResult objects and return true when equal.
 * `$`_ -- Return a string representation of a FunResult object.